“As Waldorf teachers,

 Like their students, Waldorf teachers experienced a lot before their most recent births: “When we teach, in a certain sense we take up again the activities we experienced before birth.
 We must see that thinking is a pictorial activity which is based on the activities we experienced before birth.” — Ibid., p.
 62 What exactly did the teachers experience before emerging from their most recent mothers’ wombs?
 If they can’t remember, R. Steiner will tell them.
 As for “pictorial activity,” this harkens back to clairvoyance, imagination, and intuition.
 The right way to think clearly is to imagine pictures of spiritual stuff.
 If you develop actual organs of clairvoyance, you will imagine really true spiritual stuff, just as R. Steiner did.
 [See "Knowing the Worlds".]
 Waldorf teachers should help children move toward clairvoyance, starting with imagination and maybe some wet-on-wet painting and a lot of eurythmy.
 If this is what you want for your child, Waldorf may be a good choice.
 If not, not.
 Remember Steiner's succinct summary of the Waldorf approach: “Our form of educating can have the correct attitude only when we are aware that our work with young people is a continuation of what higher beings have done before birth.”

 Steiner not only laid out a vision of future history, but he ranked various human capabilities that can contribute to the attainment of his vision.
 He knew what makes some human beings better than others: “A race or nation stands so much the higher, the more perfectly its members express the pure, ideal human type.” — Rudolf Steiner, KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT (Anthroposophic Press, 1944), p.
 149. Horrors lurk in these words.
 The words are racist.
 Equally severe, they suggest a grotesque form of spiritual eugenics.
-Waldorf teachers should strengthen in their students qualities that have evolutionary value.
+Waldorf teachers should strengthen in their students the qualities that have evolutionary value.
 All teachers, of course, try to promote good qualities in kids.
 But when the identification of “good” qualities depends on a fantastical, occult vision, serious problems arise.
 Students may be pushed in various directions for no sensible reason, if their teachers are guided by a spiritualistic fantasy.
 Some kids may benefit, if they seem to embody tendencies the teachers are looking for.
 These model students will feel pretty good about themselves.
 But what of the other children, those who do not seem to be headed for “the pure, ideal human type”?
 Dark-skinned kids, short kids, fat kids, kids without artistic ability, melancholics, left-handed kids, kids with learning disabilities, phlegmatics, kids who may not be really human...
 Woe unto them.

 As I said at the start of this essay, it is possible (probable, really) that many teachers at many Waldorf schools do not subscribe to Steiner’s weirder pronouncements.
 Some may not even know what Steiner wanted them to accomplish as Waldorf teachers.
 But it is also probable that at least some teachers at most Waldorf schools do subscribe.
-True believers probably constitute the inner core of the faculty and administration at most Waldorf schools; elsewhere, subscribers may not have official authority.
+True believers probably constitute the inner core of the faculty and administration at most Waldorf schools; elsewhere, in other Waldorf schools, subscribers may not have official authority.
 But in all cases, informed Anthroposophical true believers necessarily aim for the objectives Steiner laid out, and the official or unofficial influence of these believers within Waldorf schools is, to put it mildly, worrisome.

 For the sake of argument, let’s momentarily take a dim view of everything.
 The universe is immense, dark, and — for the most part — empty.
 Within it, we lead short, meaningless lives.
 And, many fear, we are alone in the universe, the only “intelligent” species, friendless in the vast, dark emptiness.